 Chapter 11: Drinks

-Whether you’re looking for high-end concoctions mixed by a tied and suited bartender or pining after the most scenic summer sundowner spot, one of these top spots in and around the city should have you covered.
+Whether you’re looking for high-end concoctions mixed by a suited and tied bartender or pining after the most scenic summer sundowner spot, one of these top spots in and around the city should have you covered.

 Momiji Lounge – Tjing Tjing

-If you don’t have time for the full kaiseki experience of the restaurant, or just want a quiet, exquisite drink, Momiji Lounge is where you should install yourself.
+If you don’t have time for the full kaiseki experience of the restaurant, or just want a quiet, exquisite drink, Momiji Lounge is where you should go.
 Tucked away adjacent to Momiji Restaurant, the lounge is dark and moody, with sunken booths and a long, low couch.

 Why go?